-- Pharmacies that supply drugs for home infusion therapy.
-These pharmacies are listed under "Home Infusion Pharmacies" in your Pharmacy Directory. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
+- Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a LTC facility (such as a nursing home) has its own pharmacy.
 If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies, which is typically the pharmacy that the LTC facility uses.
-If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service.
-Pharmacies that serve long-term care facilities are listed under "Long-Term Care Pharmacies" in your Pharmacy Directory. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
 Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network.
-These pharmacies are listed under "Indian Health Service / Tribal / Urban Indian Health Program (I/T/U) Pharmacies" in your Pharmacy Directory. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+These pharmacies are listed under "Indian Health Service/Tribal/Urban Indian Health Program (I/T/U) Pharmacies" in your Pharmacy Directory. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
 (Note: This scenario should happen rarely.)